Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Measurements

-Figs. \ref{elipse_13} and \ref{elipse_10} have validated the theoretical framework and the simulations proposed for this estimation method.
+Fig. \ref{elipse_10} has shown a good agreement between the theoretical framework and the simulations proposed for this estimation method.
 As explained in Sec.
 II, this technique is based on a correct modeling of the incident signal on the $P$ sensors, i.e., $H_{p,l}$.
 Thus, phase-mode expansion $H_{m,l}$ and 2-D FFT lead to the joint DoA and ToA estimation.
 A proper modeling of the phase is fundamental in $H_{p,l}$.
-As an example, Fig. \ref{distribucion_fases_elipse_10} illustrates the $H_{p,l}$ phase distribution for every sensor and frequency in the setup previously shown in Fig. \ref{elipse_10}.
+As an example, Fig.~\ref{distribucion_fases_elipse_10} illustrates the $H_{p,l}$ phase distribution for every sensor and frequency in the setup previously shown in Fig. \ref{elipse_10}.
 High similarity of the phase distribution in simulations and measurements can be observed.
 This fact demonstrates the proper modeling of the incident wave for elliptical cases in real measurements, thus yielding good joint DoA and ToA estimations.